JBSnippets/godot4-unique-id/README.md

 # <img src="https://raw.githubusercontent.com/JBSnippets/godot4-unique-id/main/jbs_unique_id_512.png" width="32" height="32" /> Unique ID node ~ Godot 4+
-A custom Godot 4+ node that generates a unique ID to be added to or replace the parent node's name.
+A custom Godot 4+ node that generates a unique ID to be concatenated to, or replace the parent node's name.

 This node can be added as a child of an existing node.
 The parent node will then have its name either concatenated with the ID or replaced by the ID.

 ## 🧬 Features
 - Can generate 3 different length of unique ID: Short, Medium, Long.
-- Ability concatenate the ID to parent name or replace the parent name.
+- Ability to concatenate the ID to parent name or replace the parent name.
 - Option to add a string separator when concatenating the ID.
 - Automatically free this custom node after generating the unique ID.